wenhaoli-xmu/spotlight/README.md

 ## <span id="eval-latency"> Latency </span>

-1. Entry `lsh-attn` directorty
+1. Navigate to the `lsh-attn` Directory

-    There are some python files in this directory, which are used to test the lantecy of several efficient attention kernel as well as some component.
+    This directory contains Python scripts for testing the latency of various efficient attention kernels and components:
     ```
     ├── benchmark_flashattn.py
     ├── benchmark_flashinfer.py